ibm-cloud-docs/assistant/tutorial-slots-complex.md

     When a user input matches the `#reservation` intent, this node is triggered.
 The slot context variables are all set to null, and then the dialog jumps directly to the node with slots to process it.

-## Step 7: Give users a way to exit the process
+## Give users a way to exit the process
 {: #tutorial-slots-complex-handler}
 {: step}